Implementation of the $\mathcal{O}{\left(\alpha_t^2\right)}$ MSSM Higgs-mass corrections in $\tt{FeynHiggs}$: Implementation in

 \item Symbolic expressions are generally output to the `\Code{m}' directory, Fortran code to the `\Code{f}' directory.

 \item Input and output files are defined in statements `\Code{in=...}' and `\Code{out=...}' in the first few lines of each script.
-For debugging, a script's session dialog is written to the output file with \Code{.log.gz} appended.
+In lieu of \textsl{in vivo} debugging, \EG setting breakpoints or inspecting variables, which is not easily possible with a shell script we have set up detailed log files.
+A script's session dialog is written to the output file with \Code{.log.gz} appended.
 For example, \Code{m/h0h0/6-comb.log.gz} is the log of the run that made \Code{m/h0h0/6-comb}.

 \end{itemize}